Skip to main content

 config.jsonc

-Defines your project configuration, including paths to entities, functions, and site hosting settings for full-stack projects.
+Defines your project configuration, including paths to entities, functions, agents, connectors, and site hosting settings for full-stack projects.
 The CLI creates this with just your project name, and you can add more configuration as needed.
 Your project requires a config.jsonc (or config.json) file in the base44/ directory:

 // Base44 Project Configuration